house9/jquery-iframe-auto-height/README.markdown

 so far tested on

+* IE6 on windows XP
-* IE8 on windows
+* IE8 on windows XP
+* IE9 on windows Vista
-* Firefox 3.6 on windows
+* Firefox 5 on windows XP (and older, i.e. 4.6)
-* Chrome 6 on windows
+* Chrome 13 on windows XP
-* Firefox 3.6 on Mac
+* Firefox 5.1 on Mac (and older, i.e. 3.6)
+* Chrome 13 on Mac
+* Safari 5 on Mac
+* Opera 11.5 on Mac
+* Firefox 4 on Ubuntu 11.04
+* Chrome 11 on Ubuntu 11.04

 ## License: